 Other things that matter to me, in no particular order:

-feminism, #blacklivesmatter, intelligence, Star Wars, politics (pragmatic left), finding the perfect GIF in response to a text, TV shows (genre stuff like Orphan Black and Game of Thrones and Black Mirror, comedies like Catastrophe and black-ish and Broad City, dramas like The Fall and UnREAL), Beyoncé, my friends, drinking Guinness
+feminism, #blacklivesmatter, intelligence, Star Wars, politics (pragmatic left), finding the perfect GIF in response to a text, TV shows (genre stuff like Orphan Black and Game of Thrones and Black Mirror, comedies like Catastrophe and black-ish and Broad City, dramas like The Fall and UnREAL, and most things British), Beyoncé, my friends, drinking Guinness

 While I’m pretty good at not typing anything too inflammatory in such a public domain, I’d be remiss not to state that the thoughts expressed on this site (and via my social media) are mine and mine alone.